 Follow us on Twitter to get daily updates: Pointofsale.com on Twitter

-Other articles that may interest you:Imagine you get on the local subway for the commute home and instead of paying your fare with money, you simply swipe your phone over a device mounted at the entrance.
+Get The Point of Sale News once a month, once a week or once a day.
+Subscribe here.Imagine you get on the local subway for the commute home and instead of paying your fare with money, you simply swipe your phone over a device mounted at the entrance.
 What is taking place in this setting is a tiny chip in your phone is being activated and scanned by a "reader" device that sends your data via encrypted transmission to a processing service.
 The result is an instant and hands-free method to pay for services or goods using your phone or other mobile device like a tablet or laptop.